All Episodes

 That was a wild time.

-You know, that that time, I would say 2005 when I started, I was like the third user on YouTube.
+You know, that time, I would say 2005 when I started, I was like the third user on YouTube.

-So, like that time, 2005 to 2015.
+So like that time, 2005 to 2015.

-To have been on the fiery forefront of free speech in that era was a glorious liberty.
+I mean, the suppression started kind of after that, but 2005 to 2015, those 10 glorious years, to have been on the fiery forefront of free speech in that era was a glorious liberty.

 I hope will come again.

-But that means that we need more white males in the conversation because I've done a whole presentation on free speech and demographics, and generally only white males tend to be free speech absolutists, not obviously exclusively, but generally.
+But that means that we need more white males in the conversation because I've done a whole presentation on free speech and demographics.

-But that time, before the elites figured out the power of social media, when we could speak truth to power, get facts out there, and have millions of followers have a significant impact and effect, I will go to my grave with a smile on my face, having been at the forefront of free speech in the most glorious time of human liberty, in the spoken, written, or mimed-out word that has ever existed.
+I will go to my grave with a smile on my face to having been at the forefront of free speech in the most glorious time of human liberty in the spoken, written, or mimed-out word that has ever existed.

 And I will forever look back upon that time with great gratitude that to talk about seize the day, right?

-Carpe diem, talk about seizing the day.
+Carpe DM, talk about seizing the day.

-I knew it wasn't gonna last.
+I knew it wasn't going to last.

 I poured everything I had into communicating as much philosophy as humanly possible before the gate came down.

-And boy did it come down.
+And boy, did it come down.

-Glorious, I tell you, it was absolutely glorious to stand atop the world and beam the healing and pacifying thoughts of reason and evidence in a way that philosophy has never been able to achieve before.
+It was absolutely glorious to stand atop the world and beam the healing and pacifying thoughts of reason and evidence in a way that philosophy has never been able to achieve before.

-Oh to be young, to be vocal, to be mildly cautious but largely unafraid.
+Oh, to be young, to be vocal, to be mildly cautious, but largely unafraid.

-Oh, it was a glorious time, and I hope it will come again, but even if it comes again, that first time will never come again in the same way you can't have sex again for the very first time.
+But even if it comes again, that first time will never come again in the same way.

-Once more, big shout out and thanks to our good friend, well, not my good friend, I don't know the guy, but our good friend, the good friend of free speech, Elon Musk for opening up this platform and inviting me back in.
+I don't know the guy, but our good friend, the good friend of free speech, Elon Musk, for opening up this platform and inviting me back in.

 Love you guys.

-I will talk to you Wednesday, if not before, and thanks you for your time, care, and attention tonight.
+I will talk to you Wednesday, if not before.

 Export Selection